-1966: Gerald Martin and Dorothy left the house to their two children, and remained in the
+1966: Gerald Martin and Dorothy left the house to their two children, Heather (Martin) Inglis and Kathleen (Martin) Finley, who lived there until 1991 with children G. Allen Finley and Robert Finley.

 1980s: An additional dormer was constructed on the main house (Kirk Road front) to allow for a third bedroom at that level.
 The renovation was sympathetic with the original exterior details blending in well to the large, low pitch of the main roof (exact year unknown).